-MGMT 560 Organizational Leadership (3 semester hours)
+MGMT 560 - Organizational Leadership

 Description: Successful project managers are adept at leading.
 Leadership, however, is a complex undertaking that requires knowledge and understanding of a number of competencies.
 This course builds these competencies.
 Focusing on organizational leadership, the course explores and develops skills and knowledge needed to lead organizational transformation and change, negotiate conflict resolution, build relationships and human capital, and instill business ethics and professional codes of conduct.